-In a series of agreements to which Inwit is party, provision is made for the obligation to give notice of any change of control.
+In a series of agreements to which INWIT is party, provision is made for the obligation to give notice of any change of control.

-More specifically, the following agreements mainly relating to relations with majority shareholders, TIM and Vodafone (hereinafter "Telecom Italia" or "TIM"), are noted:
+More specifically, the following agreements mainly relating to relations with Telecom Italia (hereinafter also "TIM") and Vodafone (hereinafter also "VOD"), are noted:

 1. TIM Master Service Agreement (hereinafter "TIM MSA") of 25 March 2020, effective as of 31 March 2020 (hereinafter "Date of Effect").
-Inwit and TIM signed the TIM MSA (and therefore terminated the TIM MSA 2015 by mutual consent effective as of the Date of Effect) under which Inwit undertook, for payment of a fee, to provide TIM, at existing Sites, with the following Integrated Hosting Services: (i) use of the electromagnetic space and related physical spaces for the installation and management of equipment for the use of available frequencies and the supply of the related radiomobile services; (ii) the making available of power supply and conditioning systems, capable of ensuring the correct power supply and functioning of the equipment also in the event of no power supply; (iii) monitoring and infrastructural security services; (iv) management and infrastructural maintenance services; (v) electricity ancillary supply services; and (vi) measuring and monitoring of the physical and electromagnetic space services.
+INWIT and TIM signed the TIM MSA (and therefore terminated the TIM MSA 2015 by mutual consent effective as of the Date of Effect) under which INWIT undertook, for payment of a fee, to provide TIM, at existing Sites, with the following Integrated Hosting Services: (i) use of the electromagnetic space and related physical spaces for the installation and management of equipment for the use of available frequencies and the supply of the related mobile services; (ii) the making available of power supply and conditioning systems, capable of ensuring the correct power supply and functioning of the equipment also in the event of no power supply; (iii) infrastructure monitoring and security services; (iv) infrastructure management and maintenance services; (v) ancillary electricity supply services; and (vi) measuring and monitoring of the physical and electromagnetic space services.

 The TIM MSA has a duration of 8 years and will be tacitly renewed for further periods of 8 years, barring cancellation.
 As a partial exception to the foregoing, if there is a "change of control" (i.e., TIM and Vodafone EU cease to have joint control pursuant to art.
-2359, subsection 1, no. 1 and 2, of the Italian Civil Code, over Inwit), each party will have the option right to automatically renew the TIM MSA for a further period of 8 years starting from the date on which the option is exercised, subject to renewal for a further 8 years, however without the party that has been notified of exercise of the option being able to cancel (and this shall apply for a total of 16 years).
-Should TIM or Inwit exercise this option right during the first 8-year duration of the TIM MSA, any cancellation that has already been exercised shall be understood to be without effect except for the case in which, limited to cancellation exercised by TIM, both of the following two conditions occur: (i) on the date on which the change of control occurs Inwit has a corporate rating investment grade from at least two agencies out of Standard & Poor's, Moody's and Fitch Ratings; and (ii) both said agencies consulted by Inwit after having received notice of the change of control have confirmed the corporate rating investment grade to Inwit also following potential termination of the TIM MSA as a result of such cancellation.
+2359, subsection 1, no. 1 and 2, of the Italian Civil Code, over INWIT), each party will have the option right to automatically renew the TIM MSA for a further period of 8 years starting from the date on which the option is exercised, subject to renewal for a further 8 years, however without the party that has been notified of exercise of the option being able to cancel (and this shall apply for a total of 16 years).
+Should TIM or INWIT exercise this option right during the first 8-year duration of the TIM MSA, any cancellation that has already been exercised shall be understood to be without effect except for the case in which, limited to cancellation exercised by TIM, both of the following two conditions occur: (i) on the date on which the change of control occurs INWIT has a corporate rating investment grade from at least two agencies out of Standard & Poor's, Moody's and Fitch Ratings; and (ii) both said agencies consulted by INWIT after having received notice of the change of control have confirmed the corporate rating investment grade to INWIT also following potential termination of the TIM MSA as a result of such cancellation.